vtdinh13/habit-builder-ai-agent/README.md

 ## Ingestion

 0. Downloading and transcribing transcripts is a project on its own.
-This repository ships with a Parquet file of transcripts.
+A Parquet file of transcripts is provided to avoid this step.
 See [Ingestion](ingestion/README.md) if you'd like to replicate the end-to-end download and transcription flow yourself.

 1. Make sure Docker Desktop is running.

 2. Two vector database options are available: Elasticsearch and Qdrant.
 The `docker-compose` file supports both.
-You can run both simultaneously, but picking the database that best fits your workflow and removing the other keeps resource usage light.
+This project initially used Elasticsearch but decided to go with Qdrant for the final deployment.
+You can run both simultaneously, but picking one database is best to keep usage light.
 Start every service in detached mode with `docker-compose up -d` or start just the service you selected.

 3. If you choose Elasticsearch, start both the Elasticsearch and Kibana services.
     ```